Newms34/bulmabox/README.md

 ----

 ## Credits
+ - Bulma.
+The dudes that made this possible, by, you know, *creating* Bulma.
+Thanks guys!
+Go check em out over at [their site](https://bulma.io/).
  - Bootstrap (the source of the original Bootbox) was created by the lovely folks over at [The Bootstrap site](https://getbootstrap.com/).
  - [Bootbox](http://bootboxjs.com/) was created by the awesome [Nick Payne](http://twitter.com/makeusabrew).
 A lot of the credit for Bulmabox's inspiration goes to him.
 As mentioned, I also stole the i18n stuff from him.
  - Finally, Bulmabox itself was written by me, [David Newman](https://github.com/Newms34/).
 Hi!